xpring-eng/sidechain-launch-kit/README.md

 ## Running the interactive shell

-There is an interactive shell called `RiplRepl` that can be used to explore side chains.
+There is an interactive shell that can be used to explore side chains.
 It will use the configuration files built above to spin up test rippled main chain running in standalone mode as well as 5 side chain federators running in regular consensus mode.

 To start the shell, run the following script:
 ```